Skip To Content

 We support the planting of hundreds of trees, shrubs, grasses, and plants throughout the park, including London plane, snowberry and bald cypress varieties.
 The London planes in particular highlight the park's walkways as allée plantings, and visitors frequently inquire about them.

-Through our volunteer program co-managed with the National Park Service, we engage dozens of volunteers from the community every year for mulching projects and planting projects that include replacing invasive plant species with native, sustainable species.
+Volunteers that are part of our co-managed volunteer program with the National Park Service are vital to making our conservation work happen.
+We engage dozens of volunteers from the community every year for mulching projects and planting projects that include replacing invasive plant species with native, sustainable species.

 We also partner with community organizations to lead cleanups of the park and the St. Louis Riverfront, resulting in the removal of hundreds of pounds of trash from entering the Mississippi River – and subsequently the Gulf of Mexico and Atlantic Ocean – and keeping St. Louis' "front door" looking amazing.